openlegend/core-rules/core/SRD.md

 score for the purpose of this boon is limited to your level or 5, whichever is higher.
 With the exception of Alteration, all of the target's extraordinary attribute scores drop to zero, and they acquire the Agility, Fortitude, Might, and Perception attributes of the new form.

+In order to keep track of hit points, the target should record the total damage they have suffered.
+When transforming,  damage remains with the character even if their maximum hit points change.
+For example, Vera has a max HP of 20 but is turned into a dragon and her Fortitude increases from 5 to 9, increasing her hit points to 28.
+During combat, she suffers 10 damage.
+When she later transforms back into Vera, the 10 damage remains and is subtracted from her new maximum, leaving her with 10 out of 20 hit points.
+Additionally, if the shift would reduce the target's hit points to less than 1, the target's hit point total becomes 1 instead.

 Limitations are applied starting at Power Level 2 and are gradually removed at higher power levels:

 -   The new form cannot be a different size than that of the target.